Choosing your future path can be hard, especially when there are so many unknowns out there.

 How does the way you learn at UQ give you the skills you need to face an unknown future?

-Caitlin: I think that's the most important thing that we've learned is getting a really good understanding of the base of the knowledge and then expanding from there and using all that kind of stuff along the way.
+Caitlin: I think the most important thing that we've learned is getting a really good understanding of the base of the knowledge and then expanding from there.

 They talk about how we're just trying to build a building, but so much about how you build a building is about the people that are inside it.
 So it's looking at how we can optimise buildings for the experience of the people inside.

 Joe: Yeah, and it's not just the buildings but everything about our cities and the environment around us.
-Civil engineers are kind of expected to have an impact on transport networks, our waterways, our ecosystem, our energy, civil engineers increasingly have a responsibility to ensure that our cities - which are huge consumers of all of those resources - are able to sustainably operate.
+Civil engineers are kind of expected to have an impact on transport networks, our waterways, our ecosystem and our energy.
+Civil engineers increasingly have a responsibility to ensure that our cities – which are huge consumers of all of those resources – are able to sustainably operate.

 What makes a good student, and are they the same things that make a good job candidate?

 Joe: The types of students that I really enjoy working with are those that are curious.
-You'll teach them something and they'll ask questions that you never heard before, even though I've been teaching that course for the last 5 years, and that curiosity has two real benefits.
+You'll teach them something and they'll ask questions that you never heard before, even though I've been teaching that course for the last 5 years.
+That curiosity has two real benefits.

 Firstly, they make the most out of their time at university.
 They're constantly looking for opportunities that may be available to them to get more experience, or to learn new things.